ClarytyLLC/docs/src/docs/automate-studio/tutorials/basic/transcription/tutorial.md

 #### Step 2: Setup the Cognition Node

-Next, we will configure the core cognition node that transcribes the audio.
+Next, you will configure the core cognition node that transcribes the audio.

 **To set up the cognition node:**